ADGEfficiency/dsr-rl/PITCHME.md

 “I’ll try to solve this problem using a convolutional nn or RL” **this is nonsensical**

 Neural networks (supervised techniques in general) are a tool that reinforcement learners can use to learn or approximate functions
+- in the same way that a classifier learns the function of image -> cat

 ---
 ###  Deep reinforcement learning